wordbit/wordbit/content/posts/2007-02-21-what-does-your-business-card-say-about-you.markdown

-Or is it? <!-- more -->Seriously, aren't people taking it a bit far?
+Or is it?
+Seriously, aren't people taking it a bit far?
 In their fervour to design the perfect business card, people sometimes forget that it's the medium that constrains the message.
 Cards printed with the limited technology of the early twentieth century, for example, were simple black on white affairs.
 Does this mean that people would dismiss Winston Churchill as a boring old oaf just because he had a simple card?
 People in the 21st century are desperate to be unique.
 These days people willingly sacrifice simplicity and functionality to make cards out of plastic, metal, wood, you name it - just to stand out.